AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Restoring the Home Menu title - Method 3

-<p class="note">If you've installed a custom Home Menu title to your system running on older firmware version without any backups, follow this section.</p>
+<p class="note">If you've installed the custom Home Menu title to your system running on older firmware version without any backups, follow this section.</p>

 1. Go to [Darthsternie's Firmware Archive](https://darthsternie.net/3ds-firmwares/).

-2. Download a firmware archive matching your console region and current firmware version.
+2. Download the firmware archive matching your console region and current firmware version.

     - If you don't know your system's current firmware version and can't boot to Home Menu: